manweile/MusicProcessing/.github/instructions/python.instructions.md

 & doxygen [javadoc style](https://en.wikipedia.org/wiki/Javadoc) `@` [special commands](https://doxygen.nl/manual/commands.html).

 - These Python rules apply only to `.py` files.
+- Use paired triple single quotes `''' ... '''` for Python docstrings that are formatted as Doxygen documentation blocks.
+  - These docstrings are both valid Python docstrings and the required Doxygen documentation format for this repository.
+- Use `#` for inline comments.

 ## Shared Python Rules

-- Use paired triple single quotes `''' ... '''` for Doxygen blocks in Python.
-- Use `#` for inline comments.
 - After the file block, order declarations as follows:
   1. Imports
   2. Module Level Constants